tdobrovolskij/sanguinews/README.md

 sanguinews
 ==========

 Sanguinews is a simple, commandline client for Usenet(nntp) uploads.
 Inspired by newsmangler(https://github.com/madcowfred/newsmangler).
-Sanguinews is written entirely in ruby.
+Sanguinews is written almost entirely in ruby(almost, because in version 0.45 I have switched from pure ruby yEnc class to inline C code).
 Supports multithreading and SSL.

 INSTALLATION
 ============